ryneches/Shand/README.md

 a directory to which you do not have write access, create a symbolic link to your data in a directory where you can write, and use the path to the link with Shand.

+Shand will build a tree from the unique reads found in your data, and the node names will be based on the first of each unique sequence it finds.
+So, the read names cannot contain any of the reserved symbols in the `NEWICK` format :

+    ( ) [ ] ; ,

 ##### Attach the metadata